Philo (company)

-Philo (formerly Tivli) is an American internet television company currently based in San Francisco, California, that was first founded at Harvard University in 2010 by Tuan Ho and Nicholas Krasney.
-Investors in the company include HBO, Andrew McCollum, and Mark Cuban.
+Philo (formerly known as Tivli) is an American over-the-top streaming television company based in San Francisco, California.
+First founded at Harvard University in 2010 by Tuan Ho and Nicholas Krasney, investors in the company include HBO, AMC Networks, A+E Global Media, Warner Bros.
+Discovery, Paramount Skydance, Andrew McCollum, and Mark Cuban.
 The company and its service is named in honor of one of the pioneering engineers of television, Philo T. Farnsworth.

-As of 2021, their OTT streaming television service has over 800,000 subscribers.
+As of February 2025, Philo has over 1,300,000 subscribers.
+As of September 2025, Philo's Core subscription offering includes AMC+ and access to HBOMax and discovery+ apps.

 History

-Early history
+Early history (2010–2016)

 Philo was originally founded in 2010 as Tivli by Tuan Ho and Nicholas Krasney at Harvard University.
 It began as an experimental dorm-room streaming project using aluminium foil as a makeshift receiving antenna to "pick up (Boston area) TV signals and deliver them wirelessly to their laptops via a jerry-rigged server".
 At its launch, the project was intended to be a way to provide a streaming TV service to Harvard University students living on campus.
 When the service first launched in 2011, a quarter of the Harvard resident population registered for it within the first few weeks of the service.

 In 2011, Tivli joined the Harvard Innovation Lab (iLab) as the first company in residence, before finally moving into their own office in Harvard Square in 2013.
 In 2012, Christopher Thorpe joined as CEO to build out Philo's original university IPTV service.
 From the earliest days, Philo had aspirations to launch a nationwide streaming TV service, starting in universities.
 After launching services at Harvard, Philo quickly added additional universities such as Stanford University, Yale University, Texas A&M University, and Brown University.
 In 2013, Philo announced a strategic partnership with HBO to provide the HBO GO service to universities.
 By September 2015, the service was available in 42 universities.

 In July 2013, the venture raised a $6.3 million round led by Patrick Chung at venture capital firm New Enterprise Associates.
 Among the Series A investors, were Mark Cuban from Radical Investments LP, HBO, Ari Emanuel from Endeavor, and Rho Capital Partners.
 The same year the company was rebranded as Philo, from its former name, Tivli.

 In 2014, Andrew McCollum, a founding member of Facebook, succeeded Christopher Thorpe as CEO to further expand Philo beyond providing university IPTV services and launch a direct-to-consumer over-the-top streaming service called Philo.
 After securing their Series B round in 2015, Philo relocated to San Francisco, California.

 In June 2015, Philo raised $10 million in a Series B round led by New Enterprise Associates, with joint investment from HBO, Rho Ventures, Xfund, CBC New Media Group, as well as Andrew McCollum.